Insurance Claim For a DC Car Accident

 Many laypeople look to handle DC car accident claims themselves.
 They figure they know how to negotiate because they always do it at work.
 They may believe their insurance carrier is on their side and works for them.
 The reality is that tort law is complex.
-There are deadlines, caselaw and statutes unique to DC, and an insurance carrier that knows precisely what your case is worth and is determined to pay you far less than what your case is worth.
+There are deadlines, caselaw, and statutes unique to DC, and an insurance carrier that knows precisely what your case is worth and is determined to pay you far less than that amount.
+An insurance claim for a DC car accident is at the heart of a personal injury lawsuit.
+When you sue an individual for a car accident, they seldom have adequate resources to pay the claim without insurance.
+Thus, auto insurance becomes imperative.

 Meanwhile, our personal injury lawyers have handled car accident cases for over 70 years.
 Since 1954, we have successfully resolved over 10,000 personal injury cases.
 This means we are familiar with the many procedural requirements affecting your case.
 While the statute of limitations for DC injuries is three years, not everything related to a car accident injury falls under that three-year deadline.
 There are layers to insurance claims after a DC car accident.

 Moreover, depending on the defendant, there may be evidence to preserve, which requires quick and decisive action.
-It also requires properly subpoenaing a defendant or witness for pertinent information.
-While it is true that a judge may give some leeway to a layperson at trial, the reality is that the courtroom is not a place of profligating or wasting a judge’s time.
+Properly subpoenaing a defendant or witness for pertinent information is also necessary.
+While a judge may give some leeway to a layperson at trial, the courtroom is not a place to profligate or waste a judge’s time.

 What if you want to settle your case and are uninterested in trial?
-Remembering that insurance companies are in business to make money would be best.
-That means making payouts as small as possible, ideally none.
-This means they will manipulate the law and use it against you.
+Remembering that insurance companies are in business to maximize their profits offers an important perspective.
+That means making payouts as small as possible if not none at all.
+They will manipulate the law and use it against you.
 If they do make a settlement offer, odds are it will not closely resemble the actual value of your case.
 Why would they not offer more?
-They know that you are unrepresented.
+They know that you do not have legal counsel.
 And without an attorney, there is no legitimate threat of litigation.
 Thus, you have no leverage in your negotiation, and the settlement offer will remain limited.

-Your insurance coverage depends on the policy you signed up for.
+Your coverage for an insurance claim for a DC car accident depends on the policy you signed up for.
 Of course, different insurance carriers offer different policy options to their clients.
+Notably, Washington, DC, does have mandatory minimum limits.
+The table below breaks down those limits in detail.

 Liability Insurance

 Liability insurance coverage refers to the coverage an adverse driver will use to cover your damages for your bodily injury claim.
-For example, if you get into a car accident in Washington, D.C., and you suffer $18,000 in damages, this will be covered by their liability insurance.
+For example, if you get into a car accident in Washington, D.C., and you suffer $18,000 in damages, their liability insurance will cover this.
 So long as the defendant has liability insurance, their policy should be able to cover $18,000 in damages.
-We must still prove you incurred $18,000 in damages for this to apply.
-The adverse insurance carrier will not be quick to payout $18,000 unless it is representative of your injuries.
+We must prove you incurred $18,000 in damages for this to apply.
+The adverse insurance carrier will not quickly pay $18,000 unless it is representative of your injuries.

 The lowest level of liability insurance coverage typically follows a 30/60 structure.
 This means the defendant has $30,000 in liability coverage per person and $60,000 per occurrence.
-For example, if there are four plaintiffs, four victims who are hurt by the defendant’s negligence in a car accident, and their damages total $75,000, the most they will get from the defendant is $60,000.
-The $60,000 coming from the defendant should be split pro rata by the defendant’s insurer.
-The remaining $15,000 will be up to whether the plaintiffs have their own underinsured coverage or UIM.
+For example, if four plaintiffs and four victims are hurt by the defendant’s negligence in a car accident, and their damages total $75,000, the most they will get from the defendant is $60,000.
+The defendant’s insurer should split the $60,000 pro rata.
+The remaining $15,000 will determine whether the plaintiffs have their own underinsured coverage or UIM.

 Personal Injury Protection (PIP)